fenago/kubernetes-course/md/Lab_4.md

 Namespace-Scoped Resources
 --------------------------

-As we saw in *Chapter 2*, *An Overview of Kubernetes*, Kubernetes makes use of Linux namespaces to organize most Kubernetes resources.
+As we saw in *Lab 2*, *An Overview of Kubernetes*, Kubernetes makes use of Linux namespaces to organize most Kubernetes resources.
 Resources in the same namespace share the same control access policies and authorization checks.
 When a namespace is deleted, all resources in that